- Fran Braga Meininger

 My favorite words, thickly coated with her accent, were spoken at her front door every time I arrived there, “Are you hungry?
 I make you spaghetti.”
-That was who my grandmother was to me, the provider of care and comfort; a compact, round edged woman, seldom without an apron encircling her full figure; her gray hair, thin from age by the time I was a small child, braided and wrapped around the back of her head with the same seed pearl earrings dangling from her ears everyday of her life, always in a dress and stockings with sensible shoes.
+That was who my grandmother was to me, the provider of care and comfort; a compact, round edged woman, seldom without an apron encircling her full figure; her gray hair, long, but thin from age by the time I was a small child, braided and wrapped around the back of her head with the same seed pearl earrings dangling from her ears everyday of her life, always in a dress and stockings with sensible shoes.

-They settled in San Francisco in 1902, among thousands of fellow Italian immigrants and struggled to make a life for themselves; my grandfather shining shoes outside the Ferry building never realizing how fortuitous that choice would prove to be.
-He soon landed a job as a mail handler at the train station within the Ferry Building.
-The security of that position gave them the life for which they had left their homeland.
+They settled in San Francisco, among thousands of fellow Italian immigrants and struggled to make a life; my grandfather shining shoes outside the San Francisco Ferry Building, never realizing how fortuitous that choice would prove to be.
+He soon landed a job as a mail handler at the train station there.
+The security of that position provided them the life for which they had left their homeland.

 Finally, years later, with World War I over, Cecelia was free to return to her husband and her life in California.
 She embarked on a valiant journey for a young woman who barely spoke English and had only been outside her village once in her life.

 With her two daughters in tow, along with her mother in law, who had decided to come live with her son’s family, she boarded a ship bound for New York, navigated them through immigration and onto the train that would carry them to California; all without the ability to read or write English and with limited resources.
 It must have been a harrowing passage.
 But they arrived safely home to introduce an overjoyed Carmino to his youngest daughter now almost 8 years old.